onlyhavecans/ReadItLater-Calibre-Plugin/README.md

 # Changelog
 ## Changes from ReadItLater v3 to Pocket v1.0
 * Name change
+* Pointed to new domain (http://getpocket.com/)
+* Still uses old RIL interface to pull content

 ## Changes from 2011 version to ReadItLater v3
 * Displays articles from oldest to newest